Maryland Assault Lawyer

 The two different degrees of assault in Maryland are first and second.
-First-degree is a felony because it involves firearms, and / or involves the offender inflicting serious physical injury.
+First-degree is a felony because it involves firearms, and / or involves the offender inflicting or attempting to inflict serious physical injury.
 In this case, serious physical injury is defined as an injury creating substantial risk of death or permanent harm.

 Maryland law defines first degree assault as:

 - Intentionally causing, or attempting to cause, serious physical injury to another